-(2) transmit with each remittance to NC IOLTA a statement showing for each account: (i) the name of the law firm/lawyer or settlement agent maintaining the account, (ii) the lawyer/law firm's or settlement agent's IOLTA Account number, (iii) the earnings period, (iv) the average balance of the account for the earnings period, (v) the type of account, (vi) the rate of interest applied in computing the remittance, (vii) the amount of any service charges for the earnings period, and (viii) the net remittance for the earnings period; and
+(2) transmit with each remittance to NC IOLTA a statement showing for each Account: (i) the name of the law firm or lawyer maintaining the Account, (ii) the lawyer or law firm's IOLTA Account number, (iii) the earnings period, (iv) the average balance of the Account for the earnings period, (v) the type of Account, (vi) the rate of interest applied in computing the remittance, (vii) the amount of any service charges for the earnings period, and (viii) the net remittance for the earnings period; and

-(3) transmit to the law firm/lawyer or settlement agent maintaining the account a report showing the amount remitted to NC IOLTA, the earnings period, and the rate of interest applied in computing the remittance.
+(3) transmit to the law firm or lawyer maintaining the Account a report showing the amount remitted to NC IOLTA, the earnings period, and the rate of interest applied in computing the remittance.

 (e) Allowable Reasonable Service Charges.
 Eligible Banks may elect to waive any or all service charges on IOLTA Accounts.
-If a bank does not waive service charges on IOLTA Accounts, allowable reasonable service charges may be assessed but only against interest earned on the IOLTA Account or funds deposited by the lawyer/law firm or settlement agent in the IOLTA Account for the purpose of paying such charges.
+If a bank does not waive service charges on IOLTA Accounts, allowable reasonable service charges may be assessed but only against interest earned on the IOLTA Account or funds deposited by the lawyer or law firm in the IOLTA Account for the purpose of paying such charges.
 Allowable reasonable service charges may be deducted from interest on an IOLTA Account only at the rates and in accordance with the bank's standard practice for comparable non-IOLTA accounts.
 Allowable reasonable service charges for IOLTA Accounts are: (i) a reasonable Account maintenance fee, (ii) per check charges, (iii) per deposit charges, (iv) a fee in lieu of a minimum balance, (v) federal deposit insurance fees, and (vi) automated transfer (Sweep) fees.
-All service charges other than allowable reasonable service charges in excess of the interest earned on the Account for any month or quarter shall be deducted from interest earned on other IOLTA Accounts or from the principal of the Account.
+All service charges of the responsibility of and shall be paid by the lawyer or law firm.
+No service charges in excess of the interest earned on the Account for any month or quarter shall be deducted from interest earned on other IOLTA Accounts or from the principal of the Account.

 History Note: Statutory Authority G.S.
-84-23 Readopted Effective December 8, 1994

-Amendments Approved by the Supreme Court: March 6, 2008; February 5, 2009; January 28, 2010; March 8, 2012; August 23, 2012
+84-23 Readopted Effective December 8, 1994 Amended March 6, 2008; February 5, 2009; January 28, 2010

-27 N.C.A.C.
+E. 27 N.C.A.C.
 1D, Rule .1317, Comparability Requirements for IOLTA Accounts